Is Obsidian Harder Than Diamond

 • Hardness: Diamond's hardness is not just significantly higher than obsidian; it dwarfs it.
 Its Vickers hardness is approximately 70-100 GPa (gigapascals), while obsidian's is significantly lower, often less than 5 GPa.
 This difference reflects the immense strength of the diamond's crystal lattice compared to obsidian's amorphous structure.

 • Other Properties: Besides hardness, diamond's high refractive index and dispersion give it its characteristic brilliance.
-Its thermal conductivity is exceptionally high, making it suitable for applications where heat dissipation is crucial.
+Its thermal conductivity is exceptionally high, making it suitable for applications where heat dissipation is crucial Easy to understand, harder to ignore..

 Comparing Obsidian and Diamond: A Clear Difference

 The stark contrast in hardness between obsidian and diamond is primarily due to the fundamental differences in their atomic structure.
-Diamond's highly ordered, tightly bound crystal structure with strong covalent bonds provides exceptional resistance to scratching and indentation.
+Worth adding: diamond's highly ordered, tightly bound crystal structure with strong covalent bonds provides exceptional resistance to scratching and indentation.
 In contrast, obsidian's amorphous structure lacks this strong, ordered lattice, leading to a much lower hardness.

 The difference is not just a matter of degree; it's a matter of kind.
-A diamond can easily scratch obsidian, but obsidian cannot scratch a diamond.
-This fundamental difference arises from the differences in their atomic-scale structures and the nature of the bonds between atoms.
+Practically speaking, a diamond can easily scratch obsidian, but obsidian cannot scratch a diamond.
+But this fundamental difference arises from the differences in their atomic-scale structures and the nature of the bonds between atoms.
 While obsidian possesses other valuable properties, its hardness simply cannot compare to that of diamond.

 Beyond Hardness: Practical Applications